Japanese occupation of the Dutch East Indies: End of occupation

 General Douglas MacArthur wanted to fight his way with Allied troops to liberate Java in 1944–45 but was ordered not to by the Joint Chiefs and President Franklin Roosevelt.
 He did successfully conduct the Western New Guinea campaign in 1944 which liberated much of Dutch New Guinea.
-The U.S. built Naval Base Morotai, which opened in September 1944 after the Battle of Morotai, so they could use the facilities for the Philippines campaign.
+The US-built Naval Base Morotai, which opened in September 1944 after the Battle of Morotai, so they could use the facilities for the Philippines campaign.
 Some Australian bases were built during the war.
 The Borneo campaign between May and July 1945 was ordered by MacArthur to liberate British Borneo and Dutch Borneo.
 The Japanese occupation officially ended with the Japanese surrender in the Pacific, and two days later Sukarno declared Indonesian Independence; Indonesian forces spent the next four years fighting the Dutch for independence.
 According to historian Theodore Friend, American restraint from fighting their way into Java saved Japanese, Javanese, Dutch, and American lives, but also impeded international support for Indonesian independence.

 At the end of the war, there were around 300,000 Japanese civilian and military personnel in the East Indies.
 The Dutch East Indies, alongside French Indochina, were transferred from the American-led South West Pacific Area command to the UK-led South East Asia Command effective 15 August 1945.
 Consequently, the UK became the lead nation in the reoccupation of the territories.
 The priorities for the UK occupation was to take the surrender of, and repatriate, Japanese forces, and also the Recovery of Allied Prisoners of War and Internees operation.
 Repatriation of Japanese prisoners of war was delayed because of their low priority for sea-borne transport in the Allied Shipping Pool.
 By April 1946, only 48,000 had been repatriated; the majority were evacuated in May and June.
 However, around 100,000 Japanese prisoners of war were retained for use as labour until early 1946.
 It was reported that approximately 25,000 Japanese soldiers allied themselves with Indonesian nationalists and were subsequently beyond Allied control.
 Some eventually assimilated themselves into local communities.
 Many of these soldiers joined the TNI or other Indonesian military organizations, and some of these former Japanese soldiers died during the Indonesian National Revolution, such as Abdul Rachman (Ichiki Tatsuo).